-- You may bring a small refrigerator up to 4.3 cubic feet in size.
-Remember, it must be plugged directly into the wall. - There is a laundry room in the SLC Basement that is for residents housed in the SLC.
-Please maintain physical distancing. - Make sure you are covered under your family's homeowners or renters insurance.
-If not, look into purchasing it to protect your property. - Every building on campus has wireless internet access.
-However, if you prefer wired internet, each room is equipped with one Ethernet port per person. - Cleaning equipment, including vacuums, mop and bucket, trash bags, etc., are available upon request at the SLC Front Desk - The SLC will start receiving mail and packages on Monday, August 09, 2021.
+- You may bring one small (up to 4.3 cubic feet in size) refrigerator per room.
+Remember, it must be plugged directly into the wall. - The communal kitchen is open, and microwaves are available in most of the lounges.
+Please contact the Area Coordinator for Residential Life for questions regarding communal kitchen use. - There is a laundry room in the SLC Basement that is for residents housed in the SLC. - Make sure you are covered under your family's homeowners or renters insurance.
+If not, look into purchasing a policy to protect your property. - Every building on campus has wireless internet access.
+However, if you prefer wired internet, each room is equipped with one Ethernet port per person. - Cleaning equipment, including vacuums, mop and bucket, trash bags, etc., are available upon request at the SLC Front Desk - The SLC will start receiving mail and packages on Monday, August 15, 2022.
 Any packages received before this date will be returned to sender.
-We will be placing packages in students' room prior to their arrival.
-Please refrain from sending too much.
-We have limited staff and resources.
+Please refrain from sending excessive packages prior to your arrival.